tsubasakong/mcp-hfspace/README.md

 # mcp-hfspace MCP Server 🤗

-Connect to [HuggingFace Spaces](https://huggingface.co/)  with minimal configuration needed simply add your spaces and go!.
+Connect to [HuggingFace Spaces](https://huggingface.co/)  with minimal configuration needed - simply add your spaces and go!.

-If no spaces are specified, connects to `evalstate/FLUX.1-schnell` image generator by default.
+If no spaces are specified, it automatically connects to `evalstate/FLUX.1-schnell` providing Image Generation capabilities.

-@llmindset/mcp-hfspace.

 ## Basic setup

-Supply a list of HuggingFace spaces in the arguments. mcp-hfspace will usually be able to find the most appropriate endpoint and automatically configure for usage.
+Supply a list of HuggingFace spaces in the arguments. mcp-hfspace will find the most appropriate endpoint and automatically configure for usage.
+An example `claude_desktop_config.json` is supplied [below.](#installation)

-For example: `.../build/index.js Qwen/Qwen2.5-72B-Instruct evalstate/`

-It is strongly recommended to set a Working Directory for handling upload and download of images and other file-based content.
-Do that with the `--work-dir` argument or `MCP_HF_WORK_DIR` environment variable.
-The current working directory is used by default which for Claude on Windows is `TODO` and on MacOS is `TODO`.
+It is recommended to set a Working Directory for handling upload and download of images and other file-based content.
+Specify either the `--work-dir=/your_directory` argument or `MCP_HF_WORK_DIR` environment variable.

+By default the current working directory is used by default which for Claude on Windows is `\users\<username>\AppData\Roaming\Claude\<version.number\` and on MacOS is `TODO`.

-To access private spaces, use `--hf-token` argument or `HF_TOKEN` environment variable to set your HuggingFace token.
+To use private spaces, supply your Hugging Face Token with either the  `--hf-token=hf_...` argument or `HF_TOKEN` environment variable.

 ## File Handling and Claude Desktop Mode

+By default, the server starts in "Claude Desktop" mode.
+This is intended to make best use of that Clients capabilities.

 ### Example 1 - Image Generation (Download Image / Claude Vision)

-We'll use `shuttle/
-By default, files are .
-Available files in the root of the .
+We'll use `shuttleai/shuttle-3.1-aesthetic` to generate an image.
+The image gets saved to the Work Directory, as well as included in Claude's context window - enabling Claude's vision capabilities.

 ### Example 2 - Image Recognition